 New mobile eye service helps to save sight in Yorkshire

 27 April 2021

 Practice Plus Group Ophthalmology is thrilled to announce a new, mobile sight-saving service in York and Bradford for the debilitating disease Wet Age-related Macular Degeneration (Wet AMD).

-The service, delivered provides quick and effective treatment for NHS patients who have been referred by their optician or GP for treatment for Wet AMD, diabetic macular oedema and retinal vein occlusions.
-Patients will be offered an appointment within 72-hours of referral, more than a week faster than the Royal College of Ophthalmologists guidelines.
+The mobile eye service, delivered provides quick and effective treatment for NHS patients who have been referred by their optician or GP for treatment for Wet AMD, diabetic macular oedema and retinal vein occlusions.
+Patients will be offered an appointment within 72 hours of referral, more than a week faster than the Royal College of Ophthalmologists guidelines.

 Patients will be treated by specialist nurses, with care overseen remotely via internet access by the ophthalmology consultant team, overseen by Karen Goodall, a consultant in macular and retinal disease and National Medical Director for Practice Plus Group- Macular services.

 Karen explained: “Wet AMD causes people to lose their central vision.
 It is caused when abnormal blood vessels grow into the macular area, which is responsible for central vision.
 Blood or fluid can leak from these vessels, causing scarring and rapid loss of vision.

 “According to the Macular Society, age-related macular degeneration currently affects more than 600,000 people in the UK and is one of the leading causes of vision loss in the adult population.
 Estimates indicate that around 39,800 people develop wet AMD in the UK each year; The good news is that, with prompt treatment, deterioration can be stopped in its tracks and a person’s sight saved.